WeilonYing/infs3603-dashboard/README.md

 Report download link: [Download](https://github.com/WeilonYing/infs3603-dashboard/raw/master/printReport.pdf)

+### INFORMATION BELOW IS CURRENTLY OUTDATED.
+WILL UPDATE SOON.

 # User Guide
 ## Overview
 The dashboard/report is designed to give an operational and strategic overview of a